 Recalling the treatment the POWs received he said, “Strange as it may seem, it was the Jap soldier in the ranks who received brutal treatment himself, who was the most anxious to pass it on.
 At first, we had regular army men who were brutal in the extreme; later our guards were Marines and while they would kill a man just as quick, they did not stoop to the petty incidents which caused undue distress; and the last two years our guards were youngsters from the reserves in Korea and they were the worst of all.
 They were young insolent and never lost an opportunity to impress the men with their affected superiority.”

-On June 6, 1944, many of the POWs were sent to Manila, while the remainder of the men stayed on the island until August 19, 1944.
+On June 6, 1944, the POWs from the other work details were sent to Manila but the men at the airfield remind behind.
 Over the next two weeks, the atmosphere at the airfield changed.
 The Japanese posted guards with bayonets on their rifles by the POW barracks as air raids became daily.
 The Japanese camouflaged the airfield and hid their planes in revetments.
 The POWs heard rumors that the Americans had landed at Palau.

 Once the POWs were in the holds the Japanese put the hatch covers on the hatches.
 There was no room to move and it was impossible to sit down.